CallMeAtomfried/singularity_v3/README.md

 Usage: `$response <Channel Mention> <value>`
 Where Channel Mention is simply the name of the Channel with a # in front of it, discord should automatically convert it into the right format, and the value is a floating point number between 0.0 and 1.0 inclusive.
 This will be the chance of the bot responding, meaning on average for every 100 messages it will respond to chance * 100 of them.
 For example, if the chance is set to 0.2, it will respond to 20 out of 100 (or 1 out of 5) messages, on average.
 Note that it will not respond to every fifth message in this case.
 It is still random.
 It might respond to several messages in a row, it might not respond for an entire day, thats just randomness.
 Exceptions are of course 0.0, where it will not respond at all, and 1.0, where it will respond every time.

+`$response <Channel Mention>` returns the current chance the bot will respond in that channel.
+`$response all` lists all chances for all channels that are not 0.

 #### User